Deployment Verification Reviews

 Step 2: Testing

-After receiving supporting documentation, USAC will begin the verification review process.
+After receiving supporting documentation, USAC begins the verification review process.
 USAC encourages carriers to send documentation as it becomes available, rather than waiting to provide everything at once.
 This will expedite the review.
 USAC will contact carriers if it has questions or requires further documentation.

 Step 3: Conclusion

 If the verification review concludes that a carrier failed to meet a deployment milestone, the carrier may be subject to increased reporting obligations and support reductions, as outlined in 47 CFR Section 54.320(d).